seinecle/codapps/src/main/asciidoc/subdir/creating-your-first-project-and-previewing-your-app_temp_html.md

 ====

 //ST: !
-You should absolutely have a correct package name as you can't change it later[https://github.com/seinecle/codapps/issues/9].
-You will have to delete your app and start again from zero.
+You should absolutely have a correct package name as https://github.com/seinecle/codapps/issues/9[you can't change it later].

+(you will have to delete your app and start again from zero.)

 //ST: !
 How can we find a unique package name for an app?